altanner/graphical-data-apps/site-build/content/_index.md

 *Welcome to this workshop on data visualisation using Streamlit.
 These pages can be followed in your own time, but also guide our training workshop.*

-As researchers and learners, want often to work with data, interpret through visualisation, and communicate our findings with others.
-Data apps are an ideal medium: web pages with an accessible interface for otherwise-complex data processing and visualisation.
+Researchers and students often work with data, interpret through visualisation, and communicate findings with others.
+Data apps are an ideal medium for this: a data app is an open, publicly-accessible web page for data science, requiring no specialist skills from the user.
 Typically, creating such pages demands knowledge of JavaScript, HTML and CSS - languages that can be challenging, and are not widely-used in research and education.

 [Streamlit](https://streamlit.io/) addresses these issues by providing a pure [Python](https://www.python.org/) approach to building data apps.
 Streamlit also interfaces with [cloud services](https://streamlit.io/cloud), bypassing complications usually associated with publishing web pages, such as managing hosts, servers, domains and traffic.
-As such, we can focus on making beautiful and meaningful data apps, while Streamlit handles the internet side of things!
+As such, we can focus on making beautiful and useful data apps, while Streamlit handles the internet side of things!

 {{< admonition type="example" title="Session goals" open=true >}}
 By the end of this workshop, you will